What is Chichen Itza?

 Parking at the site is easy – there’s a separate car park for cars – and included in your ticket price.
 Entry and parking was around £15.

-We had to queue for a very short time and then decided to have a bite to eat at the café.
+We had to queue for a very short time to get in and then decided to have a bite to eat at the café.
 It was typical overpriced, underwhelming fast food – not recommended unless you are desperate, but the beer was nice.

 The site is quite large and flat; around two square miles – and it was artificially levelled by the clever Mayans.
 Quietly melting under the shade of a few trees are the souvenir sellers.
 The wares are mostly poor quality but we bought a few things, including a fridge magnet, made in China, naturally.
 It was too hot to barter and anyway, I felt a bit sorry for them.